nfuad/HeroForm/README.md

 - Test + QA on different devices + with different accounts
 - Full page spinner not amazing
 - Required fields is required
-- hitting on continue doesn't work on preview